PervizVeliyev/tinder_app/README.md

 This project was a group work and developed by two students:
 * __Parviz Valiyev__
 * __Farid Aliyev__

+# Project Link

+You can access the app via the link below:

+<a href="https://app-tinderr.herokuapp.com/login">Tinder App - © 2022 - All Rights Reserved.</a>

 # Tech Stack
 In this project following technologies were used: